KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2024/05/09

+- Fixes an issue in the Trailblaze Mission "Penacony - And on the Eighth Day" where there is a chance you cannot progress the game after defeating the enemy "Harmonious Choir: The Great Septimus."

 ■2024/05/08

 - Fixes an issue in the mission flow of the "Penacony - Seabiscuit" mission where certain actions might prevent further quest progress.